owulveryck/blog/content/post/openstack-keystone.md

 I would like to evaluate its identity service named [keystone](http://docs.openstack.org/developer/keystone/) and use it as a AuthN and AuthZ backend for my simple_iaas example.

 _Note_ : I will consider that the openstack keystone is installed.
 As I don't want to rewrite an installation procedure as many exists already on the web.
+For my tests, I'm using an keystone installation from sources in a Ubuntu VM

 # My goal